-Overall, these are perfect for you if you’re fine with sacrificing some sound quality, comfort and wireless features.
+Overall, the Panasonic RP-HC800-K are perfect for you if you’re fine with sacrificing some sound quality, comfort and wireless features.
 If you just need something you can throw in your backpack or purse and not have to worry about as much, maybe these will work for you.

-To see customer star ratings and pricing info you can use the button below.
+To see customer star ratings and pricing info, use the button below.

-The Beats by Dre Solo 3 Wireless are the latest version of the Beats Solo series.
+The Beats Solo3 Wireless are the latest version of the Beats Solo series.
 They are an on-ear wireless model that improves upon previous features you have seen with Beats.

 - Wireless listening for up to 40 hours on a single charge